JustZhenya/SDRPlusPlus/readme.md

 * Proper .deb dependencies (no more unnecessary -dev packages)
 * Added SDR packages to Recommended for .deb
-* CI flow for Fedora 40 (WIP)
+* .rpm packages for Fedora
-* Updated Ubuntu Mantic to Ubuntu Oracular

 # Installing